Hydrocarbons Stormwater Pollution

 Jump To:

-Hydrocarbons Overview Types of Hydrocarbons What You Can Do To Help Prevent Stormwater Pollution
+Hydrocarbons Overview Types of Hydrocarbons How To Prevent Stormwater Pollution

 Hydrocarbons Overview

-Hydrocarbon compounds (a compound of hydrogen and carbon) can be naturally occurring and many man-made and are a pollutant that can be found in stormwater.
-Hydrocarbons can be very toxic at low levels and can result in cancer and birth defects.
+Hydrocarbon compounds (a compound of hydrogen and carbon) can be naturally occurring or man-made and are pollutants that are commonly found in urban stormwater.
+Hydrocarbons can be toxic even at low concentrations and can impact aquatic life and human health.

 Examples include: coal, insulating oils, tar, gasoline or diesel fuel, hydraulic fluids, motor oils, lubricants, fats, oils, and grease, or come from the result of burning wood, garbage, and other products.

-In many cases, a rainbow-like sheen and strong odor is common with hydrocarbon pollution and is floating on water or streets surfaces.
+In many cases, rainbow-like sheen and strong odor are common with hydrocarbon pollution.

 Visual of iron bacteria and gasoline in a stream.

+In some instances, a bacterial sheen will look like oil.
 Oil typically bonds to itself and does not mix easily with water.
-In some instances, a bacteria sheen will look like oil.
-To test and tell the difference, break the sheen by disturbing the material: Bacteria (to the left) will typically break into little platelets while oil (to the right) will reform to itself.
+To find the difference, break the sheen by disturbing the material.
+Bacteria will typically break into little platelets while oil will reform to itself.

 Types of Hydrocarbons